 We’re not breaking any new ground when we say that your conversion rate matters.
-Whether you’re trying to capture new leads, get people to complete a form, or sell a product, your conversion rate will make or break you.
+Whether you’re trying to capture new leads, get people to fill out a form, or sell a product, your conversion rate will make or break you.

 But what many marketers fail to consider is just how much poor conversion rates cost them.
 Every missed lead is one less customer.
 Every failed sale is less revenue.
 Every time a customer gets frustrated filling out a form takes them one step closer to switching to another company.

 But when it comes to actual lost revenue, how much are we talking?
 It’s easy to talk about conversion rates at a high level without ever realizing just how much low conversion rates can cost you.

 To get a handle on this, let’s look at some common conversion rate mistakes and then create a basic estimate of how much these mistakes can cost you.

 There are dozens of well-established conversion rate mistakes, but here are a few of the most common.

 More and more, people want authentic human connections with businesses.
 So many companies have cold, stuffy, corporate-feeling websites and web forms.
 Adding a personal touch to yours can make a huge difference in your conversion rates.

 37Signals (now Basecamp) discovered this when they added an image of a person to their landing pages.
 The result was an 102.5% increase in conversions.